 The pre-operation check is very important prior to operating the vehicle.
 Always check the proper operation of critical controls, safety features and mechanical components before starting.
 If not done, severe injury or death might occur.

-Before using this vehicle, the operator should always:
+Before using an ATV you should always: